LauraPuerto82/chat-with-documents/README.md

 ### Cloud Deployment Note

+When deployed on cloud platforms (Streamlit Cloud, Heroku, etc.):
+- The app automatically switches to **ZIP upload mode** since filesystem access is restricted
-When deployed on cloud platforms (Streamlit Cloud, Heroku, etc.), the indexed documents are stored in ephemeral storage and will be cleared when the app restarts.
-Users will need to re-enter their folder path and re-index documents each session.
-This typically takes only a few seconds and is not a significant limitation for most use cases.
+- Indexed documents are stored in ephemeral storage and will be cleared when the app restarts
+- Users will need to re-upload their ZIP file and re-index documents each session
+- Indexing typically takes only a few seconds and is not a significant limitation for most use cases
+- The ZIP file can contain nested folders - all documents will be discovered recursively

 ## Project Structure